ahrtr/etcd-defrag/README.md

 Any contribution is welcome!

 ## Note
-Please ensure running etcd on a version >= 3.5.6, and read [Two possible data inconsistency issues in etcd](https://groups.google.com/g/etcd-dev/c/8S7u6NqW6C4) to get more details.
+- Please ensure running etcd on a version >= 3.5.6, and read [Two possible data inconsistency issues in etcd](https://groups.google.com/g/etcd-dev/c/8S7u6NqW6C4) to get more details.
+- Please do not get learner members' endpoints included in `--endpoints`, refer to discussion in https://github.com/ahrtr/etcd-defrag/issues/26.